 Gov. Ron DeSantis and the Florida Legislature approved $25 million in funding for fiscal year 2020–21 for water quality improvement projects that specifically benefit the Indian River Lagoon (IRL).
 The St. Johns River Water Management District (District) and the South Florida Water Management District (SFWMD) are inviting all entities with water quality improvement projects that benefit the Indian River Lagoon to submit for a grant funding opportunity.

 Eligible projects must be located within the Indian River Lagoon watershed.
 Please refer to the Indian River Lagoon watershed map.
-Submittals must be received by 5 p.m. on Aug.
+Deadline for submittals was 5 p.m. on Aug.
 21, 2020, for funding consideration.
 The grants are available for construction costs for local governments and non-governmental entities, such as non-governmental organizations (NGOs), colleges and universities.

 The Districts will consider the following factors when reviewing IRL Water Quality applications: